 A clean denture as well as mouth with a healthy oral flora will prevent infections such as those associated with yeast.
 Be sure to use a 100% pure botanical toothpaste and mouthwash that will kill harmful bacteria and promote a healthy, balanced environment inside of your mouth.
 Click here to learn more.

 Proper Wear Of Your Dentures Irregular wear of your dentures such as not taking them out at night or not wearing them throughout the day can either lead to your mouth becoming irritated or not accustomed to the appliances.
-This can cause gum tissue to be irritated or even trigger bone loss.
+This can cause gum tissue to be irritated.

 Proper denture wear that supports a healthy mouth will include wearing the appliance all day and removing it each night for soaking and oral hygiene.
 Here are some more things to know about preventing gum disease.

 New denture - If the dentures are causing pain in your mouth due to them being worn out or not fitting properly, you may need to have new dentures made.

 Denture re-lining - Ill-fitting dentures that do not fit properly may need to be professionally re-lined in order to conform to your oral anatomy and prevent wear.
 Price is determined on lab fees.